 The Project site is located on BLM-administered land and surrounded by existing and proposed solar ROWs and existing and proposed electrical line ROWs.
 Transportation corridors, roads, and highways in the Project analysis area include SR 160, Tecopa Road, and Trout Canyon Road (refer to Section 3.15, Transportation and Traffic).
-An area designated under section 368(a) of the Energy Policy Act of 2005 as energy corridor 224/225 (North Pahrump/U.S. 95 to Las Vegas/Ivanpah Valley) is located immediately west of the Project site along the Clark County-Nye County border, refer to Figure 3-11 in Appendix D. The Project site is located directly adjacent to the existing SR 160 ROW and near an existing transmission line ROW running parallel to SR 160.
+An area designated under section 368(a) of the Energy Policy Act of 2005 as energy corridor 224/225 (North Pahrump/U.S. 95 to Las Vegas/Ivanpah Valley) is located immediately west of the Project site along the Clark County-Nye County border, refer to Figure 3.7-1 in Appendix D. The Project site is located directly adjacent to the existing SR 160 ROW and near an existing transmission line ROW running parallel to SR 160.
+The Project would be located near or adjacent to the proposed GridLiance West Core Upgrades Transmission Line Project, if approved.
 The Project would interconnect with the Trout Canyon Substation via a 1.5-mile gen-tie line located within the proposed ROW and entirely on BLM-managed land.